jorgenrunemortensen/file-server/README.md

 # file-server
-A simple general purpose fileserver
+A simple general purpose fileserver.

 # Building a Docker Image
 This project supports two ways of building a Docker image for the file-server: